Although this workshop is now full, contact us anyway and we’ll get you on a wait list.

 A week or two prior to the workshop you’ll get a detailed list of possible photo ops and equipment.

 We’ll be bringing some light snacks, but you may wish to bring your own food.
+We provide a parking lot tailgate lunch on Saturday.
 Be sure to bring plenty of water, although we’ll also have water on hand at lunch.
 Bodie does not have any facilities except flush toilets and a drinking fountain at the parking lot, and a couple of outhouses in the center of town.

 Good-bye God, I’m going to Bodie,” a little girl was quoted in a Truckee newspaper when her family was leaving for this camp with its desperate reputation.
 The Bodie newspaper said, no, she said, “Good, by God!
 I’m going to Bodie.”

 Bodie, in a cold, desolate corner of the Sierras at a elevation of 8600 feet, claimed four world records: The wildest mining camp (10,000 citizens, 7 breweries, 60 saloons, the wickedest men, the best drinking water.
 For a while, it was said that a killing occurred every day.
 About $32 million in gold and $6 to $7 million in silver was taken from Bodie mines.
 At first mining was slow, until a phenomenally rich strike was made in 1877 by the Standard Mining Company.